-In development terms, few cars can match the ATS Tipo 100 for intrigue.
-In '61, Ferrari's race division was riding high.
-As F1's new 1.5-litre era dawned, prospects for the prancing horse marque looked rosy.
+Few F1 cars can top the ATS Tipo 100 for eyebrow-raising intrigue.
+In \’61, Ferrari\’s race division was riding high.
+As F1\’s new 1.5-litre era dawned, prospects for the Italian marque looked rosy.
 The fire-engine red, shark-nosed Ferraris ruled the F1 roost.
-Enzo Ferrari - founder of the firm - was, no doubt, a happy man.
-Not so, though, some of his employees.
-At the end of the '61 season, Enzo fell out with his top engineers.
-As a result, they picked up their spanners and left.
+Enzo Ferrari – founder of the firm – was, doubtless, very happy.
+Not so, some of his employees.
+At the end of the \’61 season, Enzo fell out with his top engineers.
+The outcome was that they picked up their spanners and left.

-Ring-leader of these motor racing dissidents was Carlo Chiti.
-Rotund of frame - and temperamental by nature - many considered him a design genius.
-He was also thought of as a thoroughly good egg!
-Chiti took his troop of disgruntled technicians to Sasso Marconi - near Bologna.
-Before long, he had set up a factory and foundry.
-Chiti had financial clout - courtesy of a trio of industrialists.
-He was a man on a motor racing mission.
-After the mass walk-out from Modena, Ferrari now had a rival.
-Specifically, ATS - Automobili Turismo Sport.
-There was a new race team on the Bologna block.
-And Carlo Chiti was in charge.
+Ring-leader of the Ferrari rebels was Carlo Chiti.
+Rotund of build – and temperamental by nature – he was widely considered a design genius.
+He was also thought to be a thoroughly good egg.
+Chiti led his troop of dissident technicians to Sasso Marconi – near Bologna.
+In no time, he had set up his own factory/foundry.
+He had financial clout – courtesy of a trio of industrialists.
+Chiti was a man on a motor racing mission.
+Following the mass walk-out from Modena, Ferrari found they had a rival.
+Namely, ATS – or, Automobili Turismo Sport.
+There was now a new team on the Bologna block.
+And Carlo Chiti was the man in charge.

-The V8-powered Tipo 100 debuted at the '63 Belgian GP - at Spa Francorchamps.
-It created a stir from the start.
-In a nice piece of PR, ATS purposely parked their transporter away from the paddock.
-When the two Tipo 100s hit the grid, the buzz was electric!
-The build-up, though, was not backed up on the track.
-The cars were far from well-sorted.
-Indeed, their chassis had had to be sawn and re-welded - to change the engines!
-Bear in mind, these were no amateurs.
-They were ex-Ferrari race engineers.
-High-calibre drivers had been recruited to the ATS cause.
-Namely, Phil Hill - a former world champion - and Giancarlo Bhagetti, winner of the '61 French GP.
-However - to ATS' chagrin - even their combined talents could not save the Tipo 100 from under-achieving.
-Through '63 - and the following two seasons - results ranged from disappointing to dire!
-In time, the ATS project petered out.
-Its gallant challenge to the might of Ferrari failed.
-Chiti - and his renegade team - had displayed courage and integrity.
-Ultimately, ATS - and the Tipo 100 - just ran out of steam.
+The V8-powered ATS Tipo 100 debuted at the \’63 Belgian GP.
+It created quite a stir at Spa Francorchamps.
+In a piece of PR many a more modern team would be proud of, the ATS transporter was parked away from the paddock.
+F1 aficionados could talk of nothing else.
+When the Tipo 100s were revealed, the buzz was electric.
+Come the green light, however, the build-up was not backed up on the track.
+From the mechanics\’ perspective, the cars were far from ideal.
+To wit, their chassis had to be sawn, then re-welded – just to change the engines.
+Not really what an ex-Ferrari race engineer was used to!
+Certainly, two high-calibre drivers had been recruited to the ATS cause.
+Phil Hill was a former world champion.
+And Giancarlo Bhagetti had won the \’61 French GP.
+As it turned out, though, even their combined talents could not stop the Tipo 100 under-achieving.
+Through \’63 – and the following two seasons – results ranged from disappointing to dire.
+Over time, the ATS project petered out.
+Its gallant challenge to the force of Ferrari failed.
+Nonetheless, Chiti – and his renegade team – displayed courage and integrity.
+In the end, though, the small-scale ATS team – and the Tipo 100 – simply ran out of steam!